ipython/ipython/README.rst

 Overview
 ========

 Welcome to IPython.
-Our full documentation, including PDF versions of our manual, is available on `our website <http://ipython.org/documentation.html>`_;
+Our full documentation is available on `our website
-if you downloaded a built source distribution the ``docs/html`` directory contains an HTML version of the manual.
-The ``docs/source`` directory contains the plaintext version of these manuals.
+<http://ipython.org/documentation.html>`_; if you downloaded a built source
+distribution the ``docs/source`` directory contains the plaintext version of these manuals.
+If you have Sphinx installed, you can build them by typing ``make html`` for local browsing.

 Dependencies and supported Python versions